hopanshum/hopanshum_original.github.io/content/authors/admin/_index.md

     - course: MSc in Economics
       institution: London School of Economics and Political Science
       year: 2018
-    - course: BEcon, double major in economics and mathematics
+    - course: BEcon, double major in Economics and Mathematics
       institution: The University of Hong Konng
       year: 2016